Solar eclipse of May 20, 2012

-The solar eclipse of May 20, 2012 (May 21, 2012 local time in the Eastern Hemisphere) was an annular solar eclipse that was visible in a band spanning through Eastern Asia, the Pacific Ocean, and North America.
-As a partial solar eclipse, it was visible from northern Greenland to Hawaii, and from eastern Indonesia at sunrise to northwestern Mexico at sunset.
-The moon's apparent diameter was smaller because the eclipse was occurring only 32 1/2 hours after apogee.

-A solar eclipse is an astronomical phenomenon that occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
+An annular solar eclipse occurred at the Moon’s descending node of orbit between Sunday, May 20 and Monday, May 21, 2012, with a magnitude of 0.9439.
+A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 An annular solar eclipse occurs when the Moon's apparent diameter is smaller than the Sun's, blocking most of the Sun's light and causing the Sun to look like an annulus (ring).
-An annular eclipse appears as a partial eclipse over a region of the Earth thousands of kilometres wide.
+An annular eclipse appears as a partial eclipse over a region of the Earth thousands of kilometres or miles wide.
+Occurring about 1.3 days after apogee (on May 19, 2012, at 17:10 UTC), the Moon's apparent diameter was smaller.

 The annular eclipse was the first visible from the contiguous United States since the solar eclipse of May 10, 1994 (Saros 128), and the first in Asia since the solar eclipse of January 15, 2010 (Saros 141).
 The path of the eclipse's antumbra included heavily populated regions of China and Japan, and an estimated 100 million people in those areas were capable of viewing annularity.
 In the western United States, its path included 8 states, and an estimated 6 million people were capable of viewing annularity.

-It was the 58th eclipse of the 128th Saros cycle, which began with a partial eclipse on August 29, 984 AD and will conclude with a partial eclipse on November 1, 2282.
+The eclipse was visible in a band spanning through East Asia, the Pacific Ocean, and North America.
+As a partial solar eclipse, it was visible from Greenland to Hawaii, and from eastern Indonesia at sunrise to western North America at sunset.

 Visibility and viewing

 The antumbra had a magnitude of .94, stretched 236 km wide, and traveled eastbound at an average rate of 0.62 mile per second, remaining north of the equator throughout the event.
-The longest duration of annularity was 5 minutes and 43 seconds, occurring just south of the Aleutian Islands.
+The longest duration of annularity was 5 minutes and 46 seconds, occurring just south of the Aleutian Islands.
 The eclipse began on a Monday and ended on the previous Sunday, as it crossed the International Date Line.